 What to Expect from Heroin Rehab

-In general, rehabilitation includes an assessment that goes over the severity of the patient’s addiction, along with their medical and drug history.
+In general, heroin rehab includes an assessment that goes over the severity of the patient’s addiction, along with their medical and drug history.
 Detoxification is usually the first step in rehabilitation.
 Many patients who have a heroin addiction will be prescribed medications to help with the withdrawal symptoms and cravings.
 Once detoxification is complete, the patient will begin their treatment program, which can include life skills, communication skills, therapy, counseling, and more.

 The amount of time heroin rehab takes significantly varies.
 Some rehabilitation facilities don’t have a time limit, and patients can stay as long as it takes to become clean, sober, and confident with their life again.
 Other facilities have a limit on how long a patient can stay.
 When looking for a heroin rehab facility, ensure you research each facility and find one that best fits your or your loved one’s specific needs.